systechafrica/systechafrica.github.io/introduction/theMainMenuBar.md

  ## Product Setup

-Clicking the **Product Setup** link labeled 2(d), will open a window displaying a list of all fund products in the system under the product tab and a list of product categories as shown in the next screenshot.
+Clicking the **Product Setup** link labelled 2(d), will open a window displaying a list of all fund products in the system under the product tab and a list of product categories as shown in the next screenshot.

 ## Products

-Clicking the **Product** tab will open a window displaying a list of all fund products.
+Clicking the **Product** tab will open a window displaying a list of all fund products in the system.
 From this window, the details of each product can be viewed, new products added, and the product sequence seen as shown below:

 <img  alt="fund products Image" width="90%" height="auto"  class="center"  src="../media/adfd15.png">